 [If you’ve ever been stressed out, you may have tried to relieve your anxiety in a number of ways.
 Was exercise one of them?
 If not, then quickly learn the brain science behind exercise and happiness.]

 • • •

-Author Bio: Sandip Roy is psychology writer, happiness researcher, and medical doctor.
-Founder of Happiness India Project, and chief editor of its blog.
-He writes popular-science articles on positive psychology and related topics.
+Author Bio: Written and reviewed by Sandip Roy—a medical doctor, psychology writer, and happiness researcher.
+Founder and chief editor of The Happiness Blog.
+Writes popular science articles on happiness, positive psychology, and related topics.

-√ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.
+√ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.

-Disclosure: This post may contain affiliate links.
-Disclosure.
+Disclosure: This post may include affiliate links.